Jahsil/Mekdim/README.md

 # Mekdem
-Mekdem is a software enterprise project
+Mekdem is a software enterprise project for a school portal